 Fill out the Paperwork

 The local jurisdiction will provide you with a form and list of required documents to proceed.
 Fill them out and pay close attention to detail.
-These documents typically include the deed, mortgage paperwork, multiple forms of ID, floor plan and site plan.
-There may be a processing fee.
+These documents typically include the deed, mortgage paperwork, multiple forms of ID,

 Step 3: